Stratification for Nonlinear Semidefinite Programming: Proof of local convergence result

 which completes the proof. \ep \end{proof}

 \begin{theoremrep}{thm:local-quad-rate} Suppose $z^\infty$ is an accumulation point of the sequence generated by Algorithm~\ref{alg:SGN}.
-If $0 < \delta < \delta(z^\infty)$ and $z^\infty$ is a KKT pair at which the W-SOC and the SRCQ hold, then the whole sequence converges to $z^\infty$ quadratically in the sense that
+If the correction threshold bound satisfies $0 < \delta < \delta(z^\infty)$ and $z^\infty$ is a KKT pair at which the W-SOC and the SRCQ hold simultaneously, then the whole sequence converges quadratically to $z^\infty$ in the sense that